GoogleChrome/web.dev/src/site/content/en/blog/signin-form-best-practice/index.md

 The default border styling for inputs makes them hard to see.
 They're almost invisible on some platforms such as Chrome for Android.

-As well as padding, add a border (#ccc or darker is a start).
+As well as padding, add a border: on a white background, a good general rule is to use #ccc or darker.

 <figure class="w-figure">
   <img src="./styled-signin-form.png" alt="Screenshot of styled form in Chrome on Android." width="250">